Jonasitoelprogramador/Milestone3/README.md

-# City Search

-City Search is a web app that aims to make it easier for people to find well-reviewed activities and/or places in a given city.
-The user will input an activity or type of place (e.g. tennis courts or Italian restaurant) and a city and will be returned a list of the five best-reviewed instances of said activity or type of place within the inputted city.
-These results will also be displayed on a map.
-The idea is to save the user from having to spend time sifting through a "dump" of search results by returning the top 5 best reviewed results.

-This site targets anyone who lives in a city and who enjoys discovering new places and activities.
-The site is also perfect for tourists who want to find the best places to go quickly and easily.
+# Recipes with Friends

+Recipes with Friends is a web app that aims to provide an online space where people can share their favourite recipes.
+Most amateur cooks have some sort of recipe book or collection where they store their favourtie recipes and which they can peruse if in search of something to make for dinner and the idea behind this site is to have a shared favourite recipe book!
+Users can create, add, delete, like and search for recipes and, in doing so, create a space for people to come together and share!

+This site targets amateur chefs who want to make new dishes but struggle to find inspiration for new recipes, as well as people who would like to experience cooking within a more sociable environment.

-The site aims to achieve its goal by having good, crisp UX which produces a positive reaction in the user, powerful and well- designed search and filtering functionality and responsive design to allow the site to be accessed on any screen size.
+The site aims to achieve its goal by having good, crisp UX which produces a positive reaction in the user, powerful and well- designed search and filtering functionality, high-quality CRUD funtionality as well as an ability to 'like' recipes and finally responsive design to allow the site to be accessed on any screen size.

 ## User Stories